8 Incredible Hikes Under 5 Miles Everyone In South Dakota Should Take

 If you love South Dakota but have never explored these areas by foot, now is your chance.
-These under 5 mile hikes in South Dakota give the perfect opportunity to discover new sights and adventures without having to sleep in the wilderness overnight.
-The best part is, they are all close enough together that you could plan a road trip and visit them all in a week!
+These are the best hikes under 5 miles in South Dakota, which give the perfect opportunity to discover new sights and adventures without having to sleep in the wilderness overnight.
+The best part is, these easy hikes in South Dakota are all close enough together that you could plan a road trip and visit them all in a week!